AustriaTechDevelop/How_to_Connect_to_C-ITS_Broker_Austria/readme.md

 ## Client Certificate Request

-Before connecting, you need a client certificate to authenticate your AMQP client.
-Request one by emailing **c-itsbrokerat@austriatech.at** with the following information:
+Before connecting, reach out to [c-itsbrokerat@austriatech.at](mailto:c-itsbrokerat@austriatech.at) to confirm your eligibility.
+Once confirmed, request a client certificate to authenticate your AMQP client by sending the following information to the same address:

 ---